microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 ### Tips

-In order to make the best use of the Facts, it is possible to modify their presentation in json code form.
+In order to make the best use of the facts, it is possible to modify their presentation in JSON code form.
 To do so, simply click on the tree button and choose code.

 {% include image.html url="\assets\img\app-facts-tree.png" width="800" description="Factes Tree" %}